Submission starts on June 15th. The deadline is September 10th, 2011.

-Since the spring of 2009, he has been working as creative director with Florian Schmitt and Alexandra Jugovic in the Hi-Res!
-London studio.
-The current client list includes Dolce&Gabbana, Chanel, Jägermeister, Nokia, Channel 4 UK, Rizzolli New York as well as artists such as Beck, Massive Attack and Goldfrapp.
+Since the spring of 2009, he has been working as member of the Creative Direction by Hi-Res!
+London, and now, helping found the Hi-ReS!
+New York studio.
+The current client list includes Dolce&Gabbana, Chanel, Helmut Lang, Jägermeister, Nokia, Channel 4 UK, Rizzolli New York as well as artists such as Beck, Massive Attack and Goldfrapp.

 Hideki Inaba: Started his career as a graphic designer in 1997, Hideki Inaba gained highly attention for his innovative graphic works.
 His first solo exhibition “NEWLINE” was exhibited in 2004.
 Since then, he has received offers from around the world including collaborative work with shu uemura, a range of exhibitions, and cover design for Taschen’s Books among other numerous works.
 He participated in the group exhibition “KANSEI” at the Musse des Arts Decoratifs in Paris in 2009, ground opening exhibition at 3331 Arts Chiyoda and group exhibition at National Art Gallery Malaysia in 2010, His recent solo exhibitions were “9010” held for the 20th anniversary of Art Gallery Artium and “+81 3331 9010” at +81 Gallery+Lab.